Sacred Heart Schools (Kingston, Massachusetts)

-The Sacred Heart School System is a private college preparatory school system of Roman Catholic denomination in Kingston, Massachusetts.
-The schools are located in the Roman Catholic Archdiocese of Boston.
-The school system is operated by the Sisters of Divine Providence and has been educating students in grades 7-12 since its establishment in 1947.
-It more recently developed into grades PreK-12, and is now made up of three schools, an elementary school, a pre-primary (kindergarten) school, and an Intermediate and High School.
-Masses are held monthly and on special occasions in either the high school auditorium or in the high school chapel.
+Sacred Heart School is a private parochial school of Roman Catholic denomination in Kingston, Massachusetts.
+The school is located in the Roman Catholic Archdiocese of Boston.
+The school is operated by the Sisters of Divine Providence and educated students in grades 7-12 since its establishment in 1947.
+It more recently developed into grades PreK-12, and is now made up of three schools, an elementary school, a pre-primary (kindergarten) school, and an intermediate school.
+Masses are held monthly and on special occasions in either the auditorium or in the chapel.